 Google Docs is available on the Web as a browser application, and it’s also available via iOS and Android mobile apps.

 Slack is a messaging app that helps teams of all sizes stay connected — without the need to work out of their inboxes.
 On the Slack platform, conversations can take place in two ways: via channels and direct messages.
 You can use Slack channels for predetermined conversation topics like #marketing, #design, or #funnycats (all channels precede with a hashtag).
-While you and your coworkers can certainly use Slack to communicate in real-time, Slack also supports asynchronous communication.
-Messages may continue to roll in, but you can catch up in your own time.
+Encourage watercooler chat with a lighthearted, non-business channel to keep team members connected and engaged.
+While you and your coworkers can certainly use Slack to communicate in real-time, the platform also supports asynchronous communication.
+Slack messages may continue to roll in, but you can catch up in your own time.

 Slack is available for MacOS, Windows, Linux, iOS, Android, and on web browsers including Chrome, Firefox, Safari, and Microsoft Edge.